 6. Mounu Island Resort

 On a 2.6ha (6.5-acre) coral atoll in the island group of Vava’u, Mounu Island Resort has just four coconut palm fales with shingle rooves and towering ceilings to maximise the ocean breeze.
 Each has its own piece of sandy beach to enjoy leading out to a lagoon ideal for snorkelling, kitesurfing, kayaking and more.
-The resort can arrange all of the usual water activities with local operators who will pick you up from the beach, while the resort itself offers bird-watching tours to nearby sanctuary islands, snorkelling boat tours, stargazing with the resort’s telescope and much more.
+The resort can arrange all of the usual water activities with local operators who will pick you up from the beach, while the resort itself offers bird-watching tours, snorkelling boat tours, stargazing with the resort’s telescope and much more.
 At the end of a day of adventure or relaxing, you’ll get to dine at the Moby Dick bar elevated over the beach.
 See more resorts like this in the 10 Best Honeymoon Accommodations in Vava’u.

 7. Mala Island Resort

 Another island resort in Vava’u, Mala Island Resort offers one of the top snorkelling spots in Tonga, with the famed Japenese Coral Gardens being just 3m (10ft) away from the beach.
 This 20-acre private island has five fales for guests, each decorated in true Tongan style with tapa paintings and woven wall panels.
 Spend time at the resort dining on the freshest seafood from the surrounding waters or simply relaxing on the beach.
-Otherwise, if you’re looking for adventure, whale swimming, diving fishing tours can pick you up from the resort or you can take a boat into town just 15 minutes away.
+If you’re looking for adventure, whale swimming, diving and fishing tours can pick you up from the resort or you can take a boat into town just 15 minutes away.
 See more glorious stays like this in the 8 Best Luxury Accommodations in Vava’u.